wleddy/staffing/templates/www/index.md

 At some point in the future, your "Dashboard" of controls will appear here.
 For now, you'll just have to dream about it.

-In the mean time, check out the menu to the right (or the "Hamburger" above if your on your phone).
+In the mean time, check out the menu above (or the "Hamburger" icon if your on your phone).
 You may have access to Event and job records there.

 {% endif %}